About Digital Sharecropping

-My research lead me to several articles explaining that DS was a negative thing.
-Most of those articles mentioned social media sites as the main culprit, but anyone relying on Google traffic, an email marketing service, web hosting, a payment processor, WordPress, etc., all also guilty of digital sharecropping.
+My research lead me to several articles explaining that digital sharecropping was a negative thing.
+Most of those articles mentioned social media sites as the main culprit, but anyone relying on search traffic, an email marketing service, web hosting, a payment processor, WordPress, etc., all also guilty of digital sharecropping.

 I’d like to introduce an alternative viewpoint.
 I’ve observed nearly everyone online to be digital sharecropping to some degree, and I don’t think it’s a bad thing.